phonkee/treasure/README.md

 **!!!!
 Treasure ORM is in phase of experimenting !!!**

-ORM library for rust (or rather proof of concept, with following heavy development).
+ORM library for rust (or rather proof of concept, with following heavy development) inspired by awesome django framework.

 This is still experiment, and I started probably from the other side of ORM that should be started by its development, but I think that ease of definition of models and its columns is the "sale argument" of every ORM.